MaterializeInc/demos/antennas-postgres/README.md

 ```

 4. Now, the information should be ready to consume. <br/><br/>
    The back-end works with [Graphql-ws](https://github.com/enisdenjo/graphql-ws).
-Subscriptions and tails go together like Bonnie and Clyde.
-Multiple applications send ongoing events to the front-end with sockets or server-sent events (SSE), becoming super handy to use with `tails`.
-Rather than constantly sending queries back-and-forth, we can run a single `tail last_half_minute_performance_per_antenna with (snapshot)` and send the results more efficiently. <br/><br/>
+Subscriptions and subscribe go together like Bonnie and Clyde.
+Multiple applications send ongoing events to the front-end with sockets or server-sent events (SSE), becoming super handy to use with `subscribe`.
+Rather than constantly sending queries back-and-forth, we can run a single `subscribe last_half_minute_performance_per_antenna with (snapshot)` and send the results more efficiently. <br/><br/>
-   The back-end will use a modified client to run these tails.
-It implements internally [Node.js stream interfaces](https://nodejs.org/api/stream.html) to handle [backpressure](https://github.com/MaterializeInc/developer-experience/blob/main/mz-playground/postgres-graphql/backend/src/MaterializeClient/TailStream/index.ts), create one second batches and group all the changes in one map [(summary)](https://github.com/MaterializeInc/developer-experience/blob/main/mz-playground/postgres-graphql/backend/src/MaterializeClient/TransformStream/index.ts).
+   The back-end will use a modified client to run the `SUBSCRIBE`.
+It implements internally [Node.js stream interfaces](https://nodejs.org/api/stream.html) to handle [backpressure](https://github.com/MaterializeInc/developer-experience/blob/main/mz-playground/postgres-graphql/backend/src/MaterializeClient/SubscribeStream/index.ts), create one second batches and group all the changes in one map [(summary)](https://github.com/MaterializeInc/developer-experience/blob/main/mz-playground/postgres-graphql/backend/src/MaterializeClient/TransformStream/index.ts).

 5. The front-end doesn't require going deep since it will consist of only one component.
 Apollo GraphQL subscribes to our back-end, and the antennas information gets displayed in a list and a visual map.
 The frequency at which the information updates is every one second.